piratfm/eti-tools/README.md

 Additional libraries are needed:
 * [libfec](http://mmbtools.crc.ca/content/view/39/65/) - for Reed-Solomon FEC, may be enabled/disabled.
 * [libshout](http://www.icecast.org/download.php) - for NI-to-HTTP converter (used modified one that supports aac and raw streaming).
+* [libzmq](http://zeromq.org) - optional: for ZeroMQ output of NI-to-HTTP converter (possible re-mux of ETI-streams containing DAB/DAB+ streams).
+Uncomment it in Makefile if this option is needed.

 ts2na